openseg-group/OCNet.pytorch/README.md

 </h2>

-Update on 2018/12/13.
-We will try to release the newly optimized code base that can **reduce the memory cost and computation cost largely**.
-(Training on **4 X TITANX** is OK!)
+Update on 2019/01/08.
+We will release the **openseg.pytorch** code base, and **4 X TITAN X** is enough to reproduce most of the experiments.

 Please keep waiting, the new code base is more clean and achieves better performance than the current code base.